pupil-labs/pupil-docs/alpha-lab/gpt4-eyes/index.md

 Unlike popular Large Language Models (LLMs), which can only interpret and interact with text, LMMs are also able to understand images.
 This means chatbots, like GPT, can understand, describe and interpret the content of real-world scenes, including identifying different objects and how people might interact with them.

-When combined with eye-tracking, this holds potential for assistive technologies.
+When combined with eye tracking, this holds potential for assistive technologies.
 For example, it could help individuals with low vision to identify the objects at which they are gazing, highlight potential hazards in their surroundings, or assist people with ALS who face significant communication challenges.

 Here, we show you how to build a simple, explorative, gaze-based assistive tool using Neon or Pupil Invisible and a new LMM, GPT-4V.